BalderHolst/uni-notes/GNSS.md

 The satelites send an "almanac", which contains the locations of all satelites.

+Satelites send "chips" which are recognisable units of noise.
+These chips are so long, that the distance to the satelite can be determined by finding the position in the sequency.

 ##### 3 Satelite Navigation
 If only three satelites are available, a 2D position can be acuired by using a height map to remove the $z$ unknown.

 ##### Frequency Bands
 We choose frequency bands *least affected by water*.

 - $L_1$: 1575 MHz
 - $L_2$: 1227 MHz